Nigloland: 2020s

-That year, the park reached a record attendance of 763,000 visitors, surpassing the symbolic threshold of 700,000 entries.
+That year, the park reached a record attendance of 763,000 visitors.

-In 2023, Nigloland continues its renovations by revamping the "Rivière Enchantée" (Enchanted River) into the "Rivière des Fées" (River of Fairies).
+In 2023, Nigloland revamped the "Rivière Enchantée" (Enchanted River) into the "Rivière des Fées" (River of Fairies).

+On 22 June 2026, Nigoland announced Supersonic 1887, its seventh roller coaster.
+Expected to open in 2027, it will become the second Mack Rides Stryker Coaster to be built after Voltron Nevera in 2024.

 Rides

 The park is home to 39 rides, including: